yujunz/gitlab.com-runbooks/howto/sanitize-gitlab-db.md

 * Access tokens

     ```sql
+    DELETE
-    DELETE FROM personal_access_tokens
+      FROM personal_access_tokens
-      WHERE user_id IN (SELECT id FROM users WHERE email NOT LIKE '%gitlab.com');
+      USING users
+      WHERE personal_access_tokens.user_id = users.id
+        AND users.email NOT LIKE '%gitlab.com';
     ```

 * OAuth applications

     ```sql
+    DELETE
-    DELETE FROM oauth_applications
+      FROM oauth_applications
-      WHERE id IN (SELECT application_id FROM oauth_access_tokens
-                   WHERE resource_owner_id IN (SELECT id FROM users WHERE email NOT LIKE '%gitlab.com'));
+      USING oauth_access_tokens, users
+      WHERE oauth_applications.id = oauth_access_tokens.application_id
+        AND oauth_access_tokens.resource_owner_id = users.id
+        AND users.email NOT LIKE '%gitlab.com';

+    DELETE
-    DELETE FROM oauth_access_tokens
+      FROM oauth_access_tokens
-      WHERE resource_owner_id IN (SELECT id FROM users WHERE email NOT LIKE '%gitlab.com');
+      USING users
+      WHERE oauth_access_tokens.resource_owner_id = users.id
+        AND users.email NOT LIKE '%gitlab.com';
     ```

 * CI variables

     ```sql
+    DELETE
-    DELETE FROM ci_variables
+      FROM ci_variables
-      WHERE ci_variables.project_id IN (
-        SELECT projects.id
-        FROM projects, users
+      USING projects, users
+      WHERE ci_variables.project_id = projects.id
-        WHERE projects.creator_id = users.id AND users.email NOT LIKE '%@gitlab.com');
+        AND projects.creator_id = users.id
+        AND users.email NOT LIKE '%@gitlab.com';
     ```

 * Project import data